Last updated November 3, 2023

 About Suzy Bordeaux Johlfs

 Suzy Bordeaux Johlfs brings thirty years of experience leading spas and wellness programming at world-class resorts.
-Suzy is currently the Spa Director at the Silverado Resort and Spa in Napa, California.
+Suzy is currently the Spa Director at the Silverado Resort in Napa, California.

 Previously, Suzy was the General Manager of Spa and Fitness at the Westin Riverfront Resort & Spa, a ski resort in Avon, Colorado.
 She also opened the first luxury LEED Platinum spa in Colorado.
 Other assignments have included Director of Spa at Ojai Valley Resort in Ojai, California, and Hilton Waikoloa Village on the Big Island of Hawaii.

 Suzy is a certified Integrative Nutrition Health Coach and member of the Board for GSN Planet advocating sustainable practices.